enewe101/cluster-func/README.md

 ```bash
 $ cluf example --nodes=12 --key=2 		# short options: -n and -k
 ```
-In the command above, argument 2 (the third argument) will be interpreted as the bin for each iteration.
+In the command above, the argument in position 2 (the third argument) will be interpreted as the bin for each iteration.
 You can also specify a keyword argument by name.

 You should only use direct assignment if you really have to, because it's more